nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 1. Introduction

+Welcome to the TutorAid User Guide, the one-stop manual where you will find everything that you need to know about how to use the app!

-Thank you for downloading **TutorAid**!
-TutorAid is a desktop app **for private tutors to keep track of the details of their students and lessons**.
+TutorAid is a desktop app for **private tutors to keep track of the details of their students and lessons**.

 Some main ways in which TutorAid can help you with your tutoring responsibilities include:
 1. Storing of your students' and their parents' contacts
-2. Storing and managing of your lesson details
+1. Storing and managing of your lesson details
-3. Tracking of your students' progress
+1. Tracking of your students' progress

-TutorAid is a unique app that is optimised for use via a **Command Line Interface** (CLI) while retaining the benefits of a visually-appealing Graphical User Interface (GUI).
+TutorAid is also a unique app that is optimised for use via a **Command Line Interface** (CLI) while retaining the benefits of a visually-appealing Graphical User Interface (GUI).
 If you can type fast, TutorAid can help you to manage your tutoring tasks more efficiently than traditional GUI apps!

-We hope that TutorAid will be helpful in adding more organisation to your tutoring career.
+We hope that TutorAid will be helpful in adding more organisation to your tutoring career :blush:

+***

 Just downloaded TutorAid?
-Check out the [Quick Start](#3-quick-start) section to see how you can get the app up and running!
+Check out the [About](#2-about) and [Quick Start](#3-quick-start) sections to see how you can get the app up and running!

 ***